coderforlife/pyjvm/README.md

 information.

-**Note:** unlike in Java, static methods and fields are inaccessible from instances, in Java this only produces a warning (and is strongly discouraged), here it is enforced
+**Note:** unlike in Java, static methods and fields are inaccessible from instances, in Java this only produces a warning (and is strongly discouraged), here it is enforced; additionally, static members are only available on the class that declared them and are not inherited

 Java Methods and Constructors